 Here are some frequently asked questions about protective hairstyles.

+Yes.
 Protective hairstyles are designed to help your natural hair, but they can cause more damage if they’re applied or maintained improperly.
 To avoid hair breakage, follow the proper protocols to prep your hair for the protective style and remove the style.

 If you’re wearing a protective hairstyle up to the recommended time frame or past it, hair loss can happen.
 Hair loss commonly occurs when braids are worn longer than recommended.